Chemical Test Refusal in Los Angeles DUI Cases

 There is a number of cases that explain officer-induced confusion.
 Since the punishment for Chemical Test Refusal is a lot more severe at the DMV hearing, most published cases deal with appeals from writ denials or grants and use writ standard of reviews and burdens of proof.
 Even so, the decisions are factually based on DUI arrest and thus very relevant to criminal prosecution as well.

 In Smith v.
-DMV 1 Cal App 3d 499, a police officer read admonishment from the back of the DMV form (DS 367 back of page 1) and then said “…you could lose your license”.
+DMV 1 Cal App 3d 499, a police officer read an admonishment from the back of the DMV form (DS 367 back of page 1) and then said “…you could lose your license”.
 Smith refused the chemical test and the court found that the petitioner was properly advised.
 This is so because the word “COULD” does not mean “SHALL” and therefore it was not a proper admonishment.

 But in Ormonde v.
-DMV 117 Cal App 3d 889, the court also found against the driver when after getting the proper advisement and the driver refused to submit to a chemical test after being told by the police officer “…chances are you will lose your license”.
+DMV 117 Cal App 3d 889, the court also found against the driver when after getting the proper advisement the driver refused to submit to a chemical test after being told by the police officer “…chances are you will lose your license”.

 And yet in Decker v.
 DMV 6 Cal 3d 903, the driver was able to keep his license because the police officer confused the driver.